Wazuh

 touch /var/log/eset_integration.log |

 4.Set up Wazuh to read logs saved in /var/log/eset_integration.log.
-Edit the /var/ossec/etc/ossec.conf file and add the /var/log/eset_integration.log path within the <ossec_config> tag under other local files configuration, as in the example below, and save the changes.
+Edit the /var/ossec/etc/ossec.conf file by adding the /var/log/eset_integration.log path within the <ossec_config> tag under other local files configuration, as in the following example, and save the changes:

 <ossec_config>